root-foundation/root/README.md

 # ACT I — Personal token

-## Introduction
+## Artificial intelligence

 Artificial intelligence promises a future of abundance and prosperity in which each individual gains unimaginable power to realize their dreams.

-But, as we accelerate towards Artificial General Intelligence (AGI)[^ai], our debt-based economic system will increasingly concentrate opportunity, cruelly oppress those without wealth and will eventually tear society apart at its seams.
+But, as we accelerate towards Artificial General Intelligence (AGI)[^ai], our debt-based economic system will increasingly concentrate opportunity and erode social cohesion.

-We propose a new economic system that unites society and unlocks humanity’s potential by giving every person a share in our collective progress and by democratizing opportunity.

-[^ai]: To avoid confusion, when we say "artificial intelligence" unabbreviated (and without other qualifiers) we mean the broader societal, cultural, and technological change.
-We note 3 milestones: <br /><br />1.
-Domain specific AI: performs specific cognitive tasks but lacks broad adaptability. <br />2.
-AGI: _reasons_ across most domains as well as a human. <br />3.
-Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think.
+To understand why our current economic system fails in a post AGI world, we must first understand how AGI changes our world — through _convergence_.

+## How AGI will change our world

+Outcomes in all activities will become _extreme_: a tiny share of people will be creating most of the economic value, while the median _share_ will shrink — a _power law distribution_ of outcomes.
+Extreme outcomes aren't new – the _average_ startup founder, musician, or content creator makes nothing, whereas the _best_ ones generate astronomical outcomes.
+What _is_ new is that the _entire_ economy will become very extreme instead of just a few domains.

+Acceleratingly, AGI will create many more activities than it eats. _Current_ winners will be more quickly outcompeted by those who will win at the _new_, more complex activities (that encapsulate the current activities and much much more).
+Therefore, even though outcomes will be extreme, due to rapid change in the winners, within any period of time, we will have more absolute number of winners than ever before.
+We are already seeing this accelerating displacement of incumbents.

+(todo: examples of displacement from above. one at individual. one at company).

+()

+To understand why... <>.

 ## Problem

-AGI will make the world very extreme: a tiny share of people will create most of the economic value, while the median _share_ will shrink — a _power law distribution_ of outcomes.

-Extreme outcomes aren't new; any highly complex activity has extreme outcomes – the _average_ startup founder, musician, or content creator makes nothing, whereas the _best_ ones generate astronomical outcomes.
-What _is_ new is that the _entire_ economy will become very extreme instead of just a few creative domains.
-This is because AGI will eat lower complexity activities across _all_ domains, pushing us towards higher complexity activities which will yield _even_ more extreme outcomes.
-Extreme outcomes are here to stay and will only become more extreme over time.

 In such an extreme world, **debt is death**.
 Everything will be too risky to finance with debt.
 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.